h3li0p4us3/LapPy/README.md

 ## Installation

-To run LapPy, you need to install Flask:
+To run LapPy, you need to install Flask and pyperclip:

 ```bash
 pip3 install flask pyperclip